 - Maintain high security standards on the organizational level;

-- Reduce infrastructure usage in the areas where it can be reduced;
+- Reduce infrastructure usage where possible;

 - Automate the CI/CD process and provisioning of IT infrastructure;

-- Leverage spot instances for serverless and parts that don’t require high availability;
+- Leverage spot instances for serverless and parts that don’t require high availability.

 Monitor your hybrid cloud

-- Identify and track your KPIs (error rates (failed requests/total requests), application availability, latency, number of time-outs, throughput)
+- Identify and track your KPIs: error rates (failed requests/total requests), application availability, latency, number of time-outs, throughput;

-- Create operation dashboards
+- Create operation dashboards;

-- Establish an alert threshold
+- Establish an alert threshold;

-- Integrate your monitoring system with management tools
+- Integrate your monitoring system with management tools;

-- Explore vendor’s native monitoring tool options
+- Explore vendor’s native monitoring tool options.

-Featured case: Ensuring security, high portability, and reliability with hybrid cloud for Fluke Corporation
+Featured case: Ensuring security, high portability, and reliability with hybrid cloud

 Fluke Corporation is a US-based company that manufactures, distributes, and services electronic test tools and software for measuring and condition monitoring.
-The company employs about 2,400 people and has distributor and manufacturer representative channels in more than 100 countries.
+The company employs nearly 2,400 people and has distributor and manufacturer representative channels in more than 100 countries.

 N-iX team has conducted a thorough analysis and assessed all the possible options available on the market.
 Our specialists have helped the client develop a custom hybrid solution following the security by design approach.